KBNLresearch/omSipCreator/README.md

 OmSipCreator is a tool for converting batches of disk images (e.g. ISO 9660 CD-ROM images, raw floppy disk images, but also ripped audio files)  into SIPs that are ready for ingest in an archival system.
 This includes automatic generation of METS metadata files with structural and bibliographic metadata.
 Bibliographic metadata are extracted from the KB general catalogue (GGC), and converted to MODS format.
 OmSipCreator also performs various quality checks on the input batches.

+## Notes and warnings

+At the moment this software is still a somewhat experimental proof-of-concept that hasn't had much testing at this stage.
+Neither the current batch input format nor the SIP output format (including METS metadata) have  been finalised yet, and may be subject to further changes.

-Note that the metadata component in particular is specific to the situation and infrastructure at the KB.
+Also, the metadata component in particular is specific to the situation and infrastructure at the KB (although it could easily be adapted to other infrastructures).

 ## Dependencies